FlintMade/mediaplus/README.md

 ### Assets

 * CSS and JS are loaded through enqueue functions in `functions.php`
-* Most SVGs are accessed from sprite.svg in the assets folder via `<use>` tags.
-Styling the pieces of the "more info" arrows on hover was not working well with the sprite approach, so they have been embedded in the markup directly as includes.
-Post placeholders also live on their own, as they are used only in one place and would have added notable weight to the SVG spritesheet.
+* Most SVGs are accessed from the `svgs` directory in the `mediaplus-2017` theme folder.
+In the case of SVGs that didn't need multi-color, state-dependent styling and/or were repeated multiple times in the DOM, those can be found in `mediaplus-2017/assets/images/sprite.svg` and are accessed via `<use>` tags.